rapsacw/AsiNine-Pyramid/README.md

 - usb-c connector for power (5V) and debugging

 Revision<br>
+* Don't build anything alpha, components and schematic/layout will change in future revisions. *<br>
 v0.2 7-12-2022 Not actually built/tested yet.<br>
 Alpha version, all bugs from v0.1 corrected<br>
 <br>
 v0.1 29-10-2022<br> Debugging stage<br>
 pre alpha version<br>
+For the unpublished 2 asic version (Pharaonis): Added a pt8211 DAC to control Vcore instead of a PWM from the esp32c3, the pwm caused some problems during wifi transfers and reconnects.
 Function tested ok after some debugging<br>
-todo: final speccing of decoupling capacitors, fix stability problems (to my knowledge the asics should keep on mining after a nonce roll over, but they don't)<br>
+todo: final speccing of decoupling capacitors, more stability testing.<br>